thedataincubator/data-science-blogs/flask-kubernetes.md

 ## Create a Deployment

 Here we will use a Deployment to control how our application is deployed across the Kubernetes cluster (rather well named).
-We can think of the Deployment as controlling the desired state of our application and it specifies details like how many replicas of our container we desire, how much memory to alot to each one and environmental variables that should be passed to each container.
+We can think of the Deployment as controlling the desired state of our application and it specifies details like how many replicas of our container we desire, how much memory to alot to each one, and environmental variables that should be passed to each container.
 Kubernetes will perform actions to ensure that the state described in the Deployment matches reality and handle things like node failures, upgrades, and scaling.
 Our deployment should look something like

 ```yaml
 apiVersion: extensions/v1beta1